Are you a New Jersey general contractor or NJ handyman who wants to get licensed? We’ll map it out for you.

 Whew.
 That’s a lot.
 Your best bet?

-Just get a license before doing any work.
+Whether you think of it as a license or a registration, the important thing is to make sure you’re following state laws before doing any work.
 The only exception is a landscaper who only mows lawns and trims shrubs.
 If that’s your business, you don’t have to register with the state.
 But, if you plant flowers, shrubs, and trees, or lay sod or establish lawns — you must register first.

 When in doubt, call the New Jersey Office of the Attorney General Division of Consumer Affairs at 1-888-656-6225 to ask.